FOSSCODY-1/S.L.Siriwardana/README.md

  1.Operations

    :Division
    :Multiplication
    :Subtraction
    :Addition
    :Exponent
    :Squre Root

  2.Trigonometric Functions

    :Sin
    :Cos
    :Tan
    :Inverse Of Sin
    :Inverse Of Tan
    :Inverse of Cos

  3.Logarithmic Functions

    :Log
    :Log with Base 10

 # For Developing

 I use C++ As a programming lanuage and Dev C++ Compiler and editor.

+# Licence

+This project is licensed under the MIT License